Biomedical Awardees on the Frontlines of the COVID-19 Response

 - Excellence Awardee Yonatan Grad (2015) of Harvard’s Chan School of Public Health was cited in the Boston Globe for his work to estimate the optimal social distancing time to both flatten the curve and reduce overall disease burden.
 CNN’s Anderson Cooper picked up the story in this interview with Grad.

-- Odyssey Awardee Lydia Bourouiba (2019) of MIT was featured in the Boston Globe for her research on the fluid dynamics of sneezes which suggests a 6-foot berth may not be sufficient to prevent transmission.
+- Odyssey Awardee Lydia Bourouiba (2019) of MIT was featured in the Boston Globe for her research on the fluid dynamics of sneezes which suggested a 6-foot berth may not be sufficient to prevent transmission.

 - Food Allergy Science Initiative researchers Aviv Regev and Ramnik Xavier of The Broad Institute are measuring viral loads and profiling immune cells and responses to infection in an effort to answer some of the basic questions about COVID-19—particularly why some patients get so much sicker than others—and identify antibodies for therapeutic use.